JonL21/Blox/README.md

 	* Marathon - clear 150 lines as fast as possible
 	* Ultra - get as much points possible in 3 minutes
 	* Sprint - clear 40 lines as fast as possible
+* Local Leaderboards
+* Custom Key Binds
 * Animations!

 ## Changelog
+### May 8, 2019
+* Added ability to make custom key binds in new Options menu
+* Implemented High Scores Leadboard/Database for each game mode
+* Removed dependency on compatability scripts
+* Added some background visuals to main menu

 ### May 6, 2019
 * Added Classic Game Modes
 * Improved Pause Menu